NexTre-dev/alphaver/resources/shadow-player.md

 [← Home Page](../README.md)

-# How to become a shadow players
+# How to become a shadow player
 The game will not render your player model if it starts with the character "ą".

 ## Steps